stephenpaulraj/microsoft-project/docs/dev-ops/questions.md

 **Select `No adjustment required` if the underlined segment is accurate.
 If the underlined segment is inaccurate, select the accurate option.**

 1. A. No adjustment required.
-Most Voted
 2. B. Maven
 3. C. Bamboo
 4. D. CMAKE